 College is very expensive, and like any long-term financial goal, it requires consistent saving over time.
 That said, don’t get discouraged if your kids are older and you haven’t started putting money aside.

-Check out our simple College Savings Calculator to plug in your personal information and create a meaningful savings plan, no matter your child’s age.
+Check out our College Savings Calculator to plug in your financial information and create a meaningful savings plan, no matter your child’s age.
+Get started >

-According to The College Board’s annual report on college pricing, here’s the average cost of attendance (tuition plus fees) in 2017-2018:
+According to The College Board’s yearly report on college pricing, here’s the average annual cost of attendance (tuition plus fees) in 2021-2022:

 Avoid borrowing money that you can’t pay back.
-A high-interest loan or second mortgage may seem like acceptable options to free up additional funds, but they may put you at great financial risk.
+Even though a high-interest loan or second mortgage may seem like acceptable options to free up additional funds, they may put you at great financial risk.

 529 Plans are a popular way for parents to save for their children’s college expenses.
-They offer several investment options that will help your contributions grow over time, and your withdrawals are tax-free.
+They offer several investment options that will help your contributions grow over time, and your withdrawals for qualified expenses are tax-free.
+Funds can be used for college, K-12, and student loan repayment with some restrictions.

-The bottom line is you should choose the savings option that’s right for you—soon.
-The faster you begin saving, the less expensive college will be for your family.
+The bottom line is you should choose the savings option that’s right for you — soon.
+The faster you begin saving, the less financial stress your family and child will have when heading off to school.